 Next, Jude compares this person and his followers to Cain who resented the grace / favor that a superior offering by Abel earned in God's eyes.
 See link.
 Paul taught that earning grace this way necessarily leads to human boasting (Eph.
 2:8-9) rather than God's pleasure.
 Grace had to be supposedly unmerited to avoid human boasting.
 However, this too disowns the authority of the true Jesus as Lord and Master who speaks contrarily.
 It also directly contradicts Genesis 4:1-9, as explained at this link.

 Next, Jude said this person and his followers also teach Balaam's error.
 What was that?
 It was eating meat sacrificed to idols (Rev. 2:14) -- something Paul endorses multiple times unless you are around a "weak" brother who thinks it is wrong.
+You refrain only if a brother might see you exercising the right to eat meat sacrificed to idols, and violates his "weak" conscience.
 See 1 Cor.
 10:28-29; 1 Cor.
 8:4-12.